Macedonian alphabet: The First Commission

-The Second Committee
+The Second Commission

 The second language commission worked in March 1945.
-It includes Vojislav Ilic, Vasil Iloski, Blaze Koneski, Venko Markovski, Mirko Pavlovski and Krum Toshev.
+It included Vojislav Ilic, Vasil Iloski, Blaze Koneski, Venko Markovski, Mirko Pavlovski and Krum Toshev.
 Radovan Zagovic and Milovan Djilas from Belgrade intervened in the commission's work.
 Previously, the activists of the YCP asked for support from the USSR and the BCP on the occasion of the new convened commission, whose task was predetermined - to adopt a new alphabet based on the Serbian alphabet.
 The second commission borrowed almost entirely the Serbian.

-The Third Committee and adoption
+The Third Commission and adoption

-With the rejection of the first committee's draft alphabet, ASNOM convened a new committee with five members from the first committee and five new members.
+With the rejection of the first commission's draft alphabet, ASNOM convened a new commission with five members from the first commission and five new members.
 Vasil Iloski, Blazhe Koneski, Venko Markovski, Mirko Pavlovski and Krum Toshev remained from the old commission.
 The new members were Kiro Hadjivasilev, Vlado Maleski, Iliya Topalovski, Gustav Vlahov and Ivan Mazov.
 Voting to keep or remove the letter Ъ led to an equal number of votes, but it was removed.
-On May 3, 1945, the second committee presented its recommendations, which were accepted by the Communist Party of Yugoslavia that same day, and published in Nova Makedonija, the official newspaper.
+On May 3, 1945, the second commission presented its recommendations, which were accepted by the Communist Party of Yugoslavia that same day, and published in Nova Makedonija, the official newspaper.